Clifton Below, Board Chair

 He subsequently led the successful negotiation to re-write House Bill 315 (2021), which adopted language that protects municipal local control authorities, clarifies data access procedures and expanded Community Power authorities to include Purchase of Receivables — a significant credit enhancement that will benefit all Community Power customers and programs.

-City of Nashua
+Energy Manager, City of Nashua

 Doria Brown, Energy Manager, is responsible for the City’s energy procurement, greenhouse gas accounting and energy efficiency projects, and advises Nashua’s Electric Aggregation Committee on Community Power.